skyscrapers/documentation/runbook.md

 * *Description*: `EBS volumes are failing to attach to node {{$labels.node}}`
 * *Severity*: `critical`
 * *Action*: Check the AWS Console which volumes are stuck in an `Attaching` state.
-Unattach the volume and delete the Pod thevolume belings to (most likely in `Pending` state) so it can be rescheduled on another node.
+Unattach the volume and delete the Pod the volume belongs to (most likely in `Pending` state) so it can be rescheduled on another node.
 Untaint the affected node when everything is OK again.

 ## ElasticSearch alerts